Shield fracas: All Magpies on deck despite Ranfurly drama - NZ Herald

 Campbell was speaking after first-year head coach Brock James and the Magpies’ most experienced player, 18-test All Black, 12-season NPC player and Magpies vice-captain Brad Weber, also spoke with media, with James later confirming the 23 for the quarter-final against Bay of Plenty Steamers in Tauranga starting at 2.05pm on Sunday will be announced on Friday morning, as usual.

-Weber said he wasn’t present when the shield was dropped, but trusted what the players had said, and that all the players were “devastated” by what had happened, as they knew what the shield mean to Hawke’s Bay, especially regain the shield against a top team amid the impact of Cyclone Gabrielle on the region.
+Weber said he wasn’t present when the shield was dropped, but trusted what the players had said, and that all the players were “devastated” by what had happened.
+They knew what the shield meant to Hawke’s Bay, especially after regaining the shield against a top team amid the impact of Cyclone Gabrielle on the region.

 The union regarded as speculation the suggestion the “white powder” could have been an illicit substance, although it has also been reported as possible plaster of Paris, but asked if players had been drug-tested as a result of the weekend events the union has said random testing is already part of the process, with all players knowing they could be required to test at any time.